Umbraco Cloud Product Upgrades

 This describes how a Umbraco Cloud project is auto-upgraded:

 - The upgrade payload will have been created for the specific product(s) being upgraded

 - The payload is a set of files (such as DLLs, and other ASP.NET website files)

-- The upgrader will verify that the home page of all the environments (dev/staging/live) are healthy, meaning they don’t return an http status error.
+- The upgrader will verify that the home page of all the environments (dev/staging/live) is healthy, meaning they don’t return an HTTP status error.
 If all environments are ok, it will proceed.

 - The payload is deployed to the Dev site’s Git repository and committed with a tag for the product version being updated.
 This new Git repository commit will replace the Umbraco product assembly (DLL) files along with other product files such as files located in /umbraco, /umbraco_client folders

 - The normal Umbraco Cloud deployment process is invoked and the repository files are deployed to the website